hsoft/musicbox/README.md

 To build, you need a proper `avr-libc` setup, that is, `avr-gcc` and `avrdude`.
 You can run `make` to build the code and `make send` to write it onto the chip through the AVR tiny programmer.

+3 tunes among the ones in `src/tunes` are chosen through the `TuneNameX` makefile defines.
+You can override them like this:

+    TuneName2=othertune make

+There is also a special `PLAY_ONCE` mode that makes the program play the first tune once on initialization.
+It makes tune debugging much easier.

+    EXTRACFLAGS="-DPLAY_ONCE" make

 ## Copyrights

 Copyright 2017 Virgil Dupras